German NounsIntroduction To German Nouns

 German Nouns & Capitalization

-In English, we capitalise the first word at the beginning of a sentence, names and proper nouns.
+In English, we capitalize the first word of a sentence, names, and proper nouns.

 The king and the queen live in a castle inside the forest.